 Curriculum & Requirements

 For the purposes of determining academic standing, grades below the “B-” level in graded courses are considered failing grades.
 The MPH program director will recommend dismissal of a student to the Graduate School when a failing grade occurs in six or more credits, either in two courses or in one course taken twice.
 Repeating a course does not remove the original failing grade from the record.
-Students must have a cumulative grade point average of 3.0 (B), or higher, in order to graduate.
+Students must earn a cumulative grade-point average of 3.0 (B), or higher, in order to graduate.
 Students admitted on a conditional or provisional basis must meet the conditions or provisions as stated in the letter of admission in order to remain in the Graduate School.